CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> ip address \<ip-prefix-id\>

-An IP address with prefix
+Configures an IP address with a route prefix for the interface.

 ### Usage